Kentico/xperience-algolia/README.md

 }
 ```

 Here, the `GetFacetedAttributes()` method accepts the facets returned from Algolia, but also the current `IAlgoliaFacetFilter`.
-Because the entire list of available facets depends on the Algolia response, and the facets in your filter are replaced with new ones, this method ensures that a facet that was used previously (e.g. "coffeeIsDecaf:true") maintains it's enabled state when reloading the search interface.
+Because the entire list of available facets depends on the Algolia response, and the facets in your filter are replaced with new ones, this method ensures that a facet that was used previously (e.g. "CoffeeIsDecaf:true") maintains it's enabled state when reloading the search interface.

-4. (Optional) Without localization, your view will display your facet attribute names (e.g. "coffeeIsDecaf") instead of a human-readable header like "Caffeinated."
+4. (Optional) Without localization, your view will display your facet attribute names (e.g. "CoffeeIsDecaf") instead of a human-readable header like "Caffeinated."
 You can use any localization approach you'd like, but the `IAlgoliaFacetFilter` contains a `Localize()` method that you can use out-of-the-box.

     - Inject `IStringLocalizer<SharedResources>` into the controller.
     - Call `filterViewModel.Localize(_localizer)` in the `Index()` method after constructing the facet filter view model.
-    - The `Localize()` method searches for matching facets in the format _algolia.facet.[attributeName]_.
-In __SharedResources.resx__, add the keys "algolia.facet.coffeeIsDecaf" and "algolia.facet.coffeeProcessing" with your translations.
+    - The `Localize()` method searches for matching facets in the format _algolia.facet.[AttributeName]_.
+In __SharedResources.resx__, add the keys "algolia.facet.CoffeeIsDecaf" and "algolia.facet.CoffeeProcessing" with your translations.
     - The `DisplayName` of each `AlgoliaFacetedAttribute` in the filter is now localized.

 ### Displaying the facets